Nylander scores in overtime as Maple Leafs beat Wild 2-1 - WHIZ News

 The Leafs are set to head out on a five-game road trip that includes their annual swing through Western Canada.
 They won’t play again at Scotiabank Arena again until March 11.

+“We’re going to be in a lot of those games down the stretch and in the playoffs,” Toronto defenseman Mark Giordano said of Friday’s razor-thin margin.
+“You gotta take what’s there and not force it, not get frustrated.”

-Nylander stripped Frederick Gaudreau off the puck in the Minnesota zone before beating Gustavsson for his 33rd goal of the season.
+Nylander stripped Frederick Gaudreau off the puck in the Minnesota zone and then dangled around Wild forward Matt Boldy before beating Gustavsson for his 33rd goal of the season.

+“I knew there was a forward there,” Nylander said.
+“Just tried to take it to the net.
+I saw that he was kind of flat-footed.

 The Wild opened the scoring on a strange first-period sequence.
 Duhaime’s centering pass went off Toronto’s Calle Jarnkrok and sneaked by Samsonov for his seventh.